Painting Story – PERCESSION 2012 the Return of Quetzalcoatl on Surfboard

 Everyone should have a Surfed Out day.
 Life is good – Drew

-This painting was done in 1996 in my garage in San Clemente.
+This painting was created in 1997 back when I was still working out of my garage in San Clemente, California.

 It was inspired by the over-and-under water paintings in Wyland Galleries.